marionettejs/backbone.marionette/docs/basics.md

 ### Value Attributes

-When we extend classes, we can set a form of class attributes by setting new values to be a specific value by setting it when we extend our class:
+When we extend classes, we can provide class attributes with specific values by defining them in the object we pass as the `extend` parameter:

 ```javascript
 var Mn = require('backbone.marionette');